Epidemiological & Biostatistical Methods for Public Health & Clinical Research

-The objectives of this concentration are to outline the necessary didactic course work, group meetings and seminars, and opportunities to present the specification of a hypothesis of interest, statistical analysis of an appropriate data set and a written manuscript that might be suitable for publication.
+The objectives of this concentration are to outline the necessary didactic course work, group meetings and seminars, and opportunities to present the specification of a hypothesis of interest, conduct appropriate univariate, bivariate and multivariate statistical analysis of an appropriate data set and a written manuscript or research report.
 There are two tracks within this concentration: the Epidemiology track and the Biostatistics track, which are distinguished by the specific coursework required (see below).

 - Articulating an appropriate question/hypothesis

 - Identifying an appropriate study design and data set for answering the question